We support Lance and approve all positive comments. If you don’t have anything nice to say, this is probably not the place for it.

-This one comes from chlolelas on Apr 3rd, 2013.
+Support provided by chlolelas on Apr 3rd, 2013.

 Lance, thank you so much for being an inspiration to others with cancer.
 My wife is a breast cancer survivor and we got huge support from your foundation during her treatments.
 You never claimed to be perfect and you have always given without expecting anything in return.
 There are a lot of people out there that really appreciate what you have done for others.
 Thank you Lance.

 This one comes from Octavio Samayoa on Mar 30th, 2013.

 Lance, as a one time and many year expert class Motocross racer, avid jogger and lifelong cyclist, I have looked up to you my whole life.
 I firmly believe that with your inner strength, ability and determination you could have accomplished it all without any outside advantage.
 Your incredible ability, and drive has been an inspiration.
 Those that are not in the high physical demand sports games do not realize that outside chemical advantages can only add but a small percentage to one's ability.
 You cannot become Superman-plus without already being Superman.
 You are Superman.
 Your attention to those in need and cancer research have extraordinarily helped mankind.
 It took courage and fortitude to come forward and I see this as a virtue not a deficit.
 You are still my hero!

 Posted by Wayne Feulner on Mar 26th, 2013.

 Was running through my PC this morning cleaning up stuff.
 Ran across the Magnet commercial.
 Still one of the best commercials ever.
 Even if the sponsor who made it has left you behind.